julian-west/python_portfolio_tracker/README.md

 - simple input format: list of buy and sell positions in csv format.
 - automatically calculate the daily value of your portfolio, your stock positions and cash balance from the input list of buy/sell actions
+- adjust for regular cash injections (e.g. monthly contributions to the portfolio)
 - compatible for US, EU, JP and GB listed stocks
 - quickly conduct an in-depth analysis of your overall portfolio performance or individual stocks using inbuilt functions (e.g. mean-variance, correlations, max drawdown, position weightings, profit contributions etc.) or use the base raw data for your own further analysis